knightech/shopper/README.md

     - localhost:8080/carts - to get id for cart

-    - localhost:8080/carts/id/checkout shows the cart at the checkout with discounts applied
+    - localhost:8080/carts/id/checkout shows the contents of the cart at the checkout with discounts applied